 I got a comment from a reader with a question.
 I really enjoy helping a commenter on the blog, I take extra time out to facilitate an answer.
 The title of the post is self-explanatory I guess.

-A recent and very successful post about the Percentage fields within MS Project Professional.
+A very successful post about the Percentage fields within MS Project Professional.
 There are differences between % complete and % work complete, read the post to find out more.